Mitigating Hallucinations in Vision-Language Models through Image-Guided Head Suppression: Experimental Results

 \textbf{Method:} Polling-based Object Probing Evaluation (POPE) \cite{li2023pope} is used for assessing hallucinations in VQA tasks by querying models with “Is there a <object> in the image?”.
 The objects are drawn from three splits: \textit{random} (any dataset object), \textit{popular} (most frequent objects), and \textit{adversarial} (closely related but misleading objects).
 We evaluate on 500 randomly selected COCO 2014~\cite{lin2014coco} validation images, with six questions per image from each split.
 We present results for multi-turn POPE evaluation~\cite{liu2024PAI}, where earlier responses are appended to the input context, increasing the context length and amplifying the chances of image neglect.

-\textbf{Evaluation on greedy decoding:} Table~\ref{tab:pope} reports POPE results for LLaVA (7B and 13B), Minigpt4 and Shikra across all three splits using greedy decoding.
+\textbf{Evaluation on greedy decoding:} Table~\ref{tab:pope} reports POPE results for LLaVA (7B and 13B), MiniGPT-4 and Shikra across all three splits using greedy decoding.
 SPIN consistently improves accuracy and F1 across all three splits for LLaVA and Shikra models, achieving gains of up to 3.4\% in accuracy and 3.7\% in F1 over the baseline.
 DAMRO performs similarly or worse than baseline for greedy decoding.
 SPIN consistently outperforms PAI in both accuracy and F1 for LLaVA and Shikra, achieving up to a 2.6\% gain in both metrics.
 For MiniGPT-4, SPIN attains the highest F1 score, while PAI achieves slightly better accuracy on the popular and adversarial splits.
+We provide POPE evaluation results for LLaVA-Next and Qwen2.5-VL in the Appendix Table 13.

 \textbf{Evaluation on other decoding strategies:} In Table \ref{tab:pope_decoding}, we report overall accuracy and F1 scores for multi-turn POPE evaluation using beam-search and nucleus sampling decoding.
 We observe that SPIN yields the best results for beam-search, whereas DAMRO performs the best for nucleus sampling.
 We observe that SPIN performs more effectively with greedy decoding and beam-search, but is less effective under nucleus sampling.
 This may be attributed to the inherent randomness in sampling-based methods, which introduce greater variability in token selection.
 As a result, even after suppressing hallucination-prone heads, the stochastic nature of nucleus sampling can still lead to hallucinated outputs, limiting the impact of structural interventions like head suppression.